Wynne ministry: 2014 Post-Election Shuffle

-Following posturing by the opposition NDP's against a tabled budget, Wynne moved preemptively and sought the legislature's dissolution on May 2, 2014.
-The 2014 Ontario general election was held on June 12, and resulted in a slim 4-seat Liberal majority (58 out of 107 seats).
-With a renewed mandate, Wynne set out to assemble a new cabinet, which was sworn in June 24.
-The major cabinet shuffle saw the formal exit of three ministers: Teresa Piruzza from Windsor, the only cabinet member defeated, and John Gerretsen and John Milloy who did not seek re-election.

-Wynne is known to have often expressed her firm view that prior experience as a backbencher is crucial in preparing someone for their ministerial career.
-According it was not surprising that she did not elevate any rookie caucus members into cabinet.
+Following threats by the opposition NDP to vote against a tabled budget, Wynne moved preemptively and sought the legislature's dissolution on May 2, 2014.
+The 2014 Ontario general election, held on June 12, resulted in a slim 4-seat Liberal majority (58 out of 107 seats).
+With a renewed mandate, Wynne conducted a major shuffle on June 24 that saw the departure of three ministers who were no longer members of the legislature.
+Staying true to her stated view of experience as a backbencher being crucial preparation for one's ministerial career, Wynne elevated no rookie caucus members into cabinet.
 The shuffle ushered in four first time ministers, two of them having won their seats in byelections in the previous parliament.